 A chemical peel is a skin rejuvenation procedure that employs a chemical solution to enhance the skin’s texture and tone.
 Chemical peels are a common treatment option for those who want to treat acne, acne scars, uneven skin tone, fine lines and wrinkles, and age spots.

 Chemical peels can also increase the creation of collagen, a protein that helps to keep the skin appearing plump and young.
 Collagen production normally declines with age, contributing to the appearance of fine lines and wrinkles.
-Chemical peels can assist to minimize the appearance of these aging indicators by promoting collagen formation.
-Chemical peels can also assist to enhance skin texture, making it feel smoother and more polished.
+Chemical peels can assist in minimizing the appearance of these aging indicators by promoting collagen formation.
+Chemical peels can also assist in enhancing skin texture, making it feel smoother and more polished.
 This is especially good for persons who have rough, dry skin.

 Aside from its aesthetic benefits, chemical peels can also help cure some skin diseases.
 Chemical peels, for example, can help to reduce the appearance of acne and acne scars while also enhancing the appearance of sun-damaged skin.

 Deep peels are the most aggressive form of chemical peel and are used to address serious skin issues like deep wrinkles and substantial sun damage.
 These peels contain phenol and need a lengthier recovery period, with the skin peeling for up to a week following treatment.
-Deep peels are more likely to induce adverse effects including as scarring and skin color changes, thus they are not appropriate for everyone.
+Deep peels are more likely to induce adverse effects, including scarring and skin color changes.
+Thus they are not appropriate for everyone.